jinyeow/COMP2121-Project/README.md

 3. [Other Documentation for Submission] (#other-documentation-for-submission)

 ## Lift Emulator
-Develop a lift emulator system using AVR.
+Develop a lift emulator system using AVR assembly.
+Using the Atmega2560 and an Arduino Board.

 ### Requirements:
 1. Lift travels up and down 10 floors, numbered 0-9.